President – Bryan Hafertepe

 Brad's ASCE involvement dates back to 2005 as an active member of the ASCE student chapter and two-time captain of ONU's National-qualifying concrete canoe teams.
 For the past two years, Brad has volunteered to judge ASCE's Ohio Valley regional concrete canoe competition.

-Tony Klimek is a Supervising Engineer with the Metropolitan Sewer District of Greater Cincinnati (MSD) in the Facility Planning and Design Group.
-Prior to joining MSD, Tony worked for more than 30 years on a variety of civil and environmental engineering planning, design, and construction projects.
-His experience includes: site development, environmental remediation, landfill, utility, telecommunications, water, wastewater, and other infrastructure projects throughout the United States.
+Tony Klimek is a Senior Consultant with Geosyntec and is currently supporting the remediation of the former Department of Energy (DOE) Portsmouth Facility in Piketon, Ohio.
+Tony has more than 35 years of experience on a variety of civil and environmental engineering planning, design, and construction projects.
+His worked on site development, environmental remediation, landfill, utility, telecommunications, water, wastewater, and other infrastructure projects throughout the United States.
 He is a registered engineer and has a BS Degree in Engineering from the University of Pittsburgh and a MS in Business from Robert Morris University.

 Tony has been an active member of ASCE his entire career.
 He was previously an officer and leader in the Central Jersey Branch and the Central Ohio Sections of ASCE and was previously the President of the ASCE Ohio Council of Sections.